ATS-Hackerman/ATS-Hackerman/README.md

 I'm Adrian
 ----------
-I'm a student at OsloMet (Oslo Metropolitan University) 🎓 currently studying for a Bachelor's Degree in Software Engineering. 💾
+I'm a student at OsloMet (Oslo Metropolitan University) 🎓 currently studying for a Bachelor's Degree of Science in Computer Engineering. 💾

 On the side I'm:
 - 🎸 Writing music